 Most studies obtained data from electronic medical databases of secondary or tertiary medical centers, wherein the prognostic model was applied during the emergency department visit or hospital admission.
 In seven articles, the data were obtained from cohorts of patients (both ambulatory and hospitalized) whose primary care physicians' electronic health records were linked with hospital data and enrolled in regional, national, or international databases, most of them established even prior to the pandemic.
+Seven articles involved elderly population, most of which were admitted at ICUs of different hospitals.
 Most of the studies included confirmed PCR-positive adults with community-acquired COVID.
-Six studies included suspected or clinically-diagnosed COVID (typical symptoms, chest CT infiltrates, and the absence of an alternative diagnosis).
+Eight studies included suspected or clinically-diagnosed COVID (typical symptoms, chest CT infiltrates, and the absence of an alternative diagnosis).
 Three studies specified the inclusion of nosocomial COVID in their population.